seanzhangkx8/ConvoKit/doc/source/oyez.rst

 * side: the speaker's side (see above, Conversation-level information, and note that this is sometimes inferred from the data if not explicitly listed)
 * start_times: the timestamp (as listed in Oyez) of when each sentence in the text starts.
 There is one entry per sentence, corresponding to newlines in the text.
 * stop_times: the timestamp of when each sentence ends.

+REPLY_TO MISSING?
+TIMESTAMP MISSING?
+(USE THE FIRST START TIMESTAMP).

 We also provide dependency parses for each utterance, which can be loaded as: